Public Health & Social Work

 - Strengths-oriented: Utilizes combined social work and public health approaches to reduce risk and promote resilience

 The flexible dual degree program makes it possible for students to merge two fields of study into one academic endeavor.
-Students may choose from a variety of combinations of majors and concentrations at both schools.
 Graduates emerge with a rich and relevant educational experience, extensive field experience, and the ability to work in many areas of the social service and health care systems.

 A total of 100 credits is required to complete the MSW/MPH program—approximately 60 at SSW and 40 at SPH.
 This generally takes six semesters of full-time fall and spring coursework, and some students consider summer courses.
 One degree may be granted in advance of the other, provided all residency, course, and credit requirements have been completed.

 At the School of Social Work, students may major in either clinical or macro methods.
 Approximately two-thirds are clinical majors.
-At the School of Public Health, students may choose from any of the concentrations offered at the School of Public Health.
-These concentrations include Health Policy/Management; Social and Behavioral Science; Health Law, Bioethics, and Human Rights; Environmental Health; Global Health; Maternal and Child Health; Epidemiology; and Biostatistics.
+At the School of Public Health, students may choose from any a number of functional and context certificates, including Health Policy and Law; Program Management; Global Health, Social Justice, Human Rights; and Health Equity, and more.

 Applicants must apply to both the School of Social Work and the School of Public Health programs separately and note on their application their choice of the dual MSW/MPH program.
 Applicants to the dual Social Work/Public Health program may apply to both programs at the same time or may choose to apply to one program first and then apply for the other once at the University.
 Applicants to each School are held to the same admissions standards as the rest of the applicant pool.